 As browsers become more advance, websites are moving away from static imagery and finding new ways to engage with their users - unique methods of communicating.

-Animations allows companies and brands to tell a story and bring out of their personality in a more eye catching way.
-With the development help from HTML5, CSS and jQuery as they are taking a bigger role in this.
+Animations allow companies and brands to tell a story and bring out of their personality in a more eye-catching way.
+With the development help from HTML5, CSS, and jQuery as they are taking a bigger role in this.

 However, this should only be used sparingly and carefully!
 You don’t want to distract a user and you don’t want them to wait a long time for the content they are looking for as they are waiting for an animation to load.

-Videos aren’t a new thing however we have a feeling they are going to be become very popular.
-Just like animation, a moving image on a page is going to instantly capture the user’s attention and draw them into the site.
+Videos aren’t a new thing however we have a feeling they are going to become very popular.
+Just like animation, a moving image on a page is going to instantly capture the user’s attention and draw them to the site.

 They are a great way to get across a lot of information across in a more creative and appealing way.
 Hubspot suggest that 79% of all consumer internet traffic will be video and 50% of all mobile traffic is now already video based.
 As well as websites, videos are becoming more popular across social media.
 With Facebook recently introducing live video and Instagram having the “Boomerang” app to allow users to create fun short videos.